d33pster/d33pster.github.io/hackathon.md

 > By Wikiprospects, Bengaluru and VIT Chennai

-Factory Fix is a 48 hour make-a-thon for MTech/MCA students in VIT Chennai, organized by WIKIPROSPECTS.
+Factory Fix is a 48 hour make-a-thon for MTech/MCA students in VIT Chennai, organized by **WIKIPROSPECTS**.

 Both Problem Statement and proposed solution is on my GitHub